Particular/docs.particular.net/transports/msmq/index.md

 | Anonymous      | Send                | Versions 6.0.x and below | Workgroup mode           |
 | Everyone       | Send                | Versions 6.0.x and below | Workgroup mode           |

+> [!NOTE]
-NOTE: In NServiceBus version 6.1.0 and above, the NServiceBus installers will not automatically grant permissions to the `Anonymous` and `Everyone` group.
+> In NServiceBus version 6.1.0 and above, the NServiceBus installers will not automatically grant permissions to the `Anonymous` and `Everyone` group.
 The installer will respect the existing queue permissions that have been set up for the endpoint queue.
 The permissions granted to `Anonymous` and `Everyone` groups are based on standard Windows behavior.

 Any endpoint that sends a message to a target endpoint requires the `Send` permission to be granted for the sending user account on the target queue.
 For example, if an `endpoint A` is running as `userA` and is sending a message to `endpoint B`, then `userA` requires the `Send` permission to be granted on `endpoint B`'s queue.
 When using messaging patterns like request-response or publish-subscribe, the queues for both endpoints will require `Send` permissions to be granted to each user account.